pietervdvn/MapComplete/Docs/Layers/climbing_route.md

-The question is  *Is there still something relevant you couldn't give in the previous questions?
-Add it here.*
+The question is  *Is there still some relevant info that the previous questions did not cover?
+Feel free to add it here.*

 This rendering asks information about the property  [description](https://wiki.openstreetmap.org/wiki/Key:description)